montanasnow/BIP-85-Password-generator/README.md

 The derivation path is m/83696968'/707764'/{pwd_len}'/{index}' Base64 encode the all 64 bytes of entropy.
 Remove any spaces or new lines inserted by Base64 encoding process.
 Slice base64 result string on index 0 to `pwd_len`.
 This slice is the password.
 As `pwd_len` is limited to 86, passwords will not contain padding.

 ## Usage
-Supply a BIP32 Root Key or BIP-39 mnemonic phrsase
+Supply a BIP32 Root Key or BIP-39 mnemonic phrase
 * `bip85_password xprv...`
 * `bip85_password 'mnemonic phrase'`

 Options:
-* -L password length (defult 21)
+* -L password length (default 21)
 * -I index (default 0)

 The password length should be between 20 and 86 per the spec, but the minimum length is not enforced.
 The index must be less than 2,147,483,648 (2^31)